 This theft offense can be charged as a felony of the second degree, which could mean a 15-year prison sentence and $10,000 fine.
 If the alleged offense involved being the one to initiate, plan, support, manage, and/or oversee the commission of the theft and trafficking of property, then the charge could be a felony of the first degree (up to 30 years' prison).

 Under Florida Statute 812.33, carjacking is a felony of the first degree.
 If a deadly weapon was not used during the carjacking, then sentencing could still mean up to 30 years in prison and being fined $10,000.
 If a deadly weapon such as a firearm was involved, then a conviction of carjacking could lead to a life sentence in prison.

 Defending Theft Crime Charges in Tampa

-At Thomas & Paulk, P.A., we know it is likely you are stressed and unsure about the future.
-We want you to know that you are not without hope.
-There are defenses that can be utilized on your behalf.
+Even complex theft crime cases may be won.
 For example, we could argue that the property was "valueless," that you were a co-owner, that you were acting on good faith that you were the rightful owner, or any other number of defense strategies.

 Some possible theft crime defense include proving:

 - Lack of Intent: Argue that there was no criminal intent involved, or perhaps that you were intoxicated when the theft occurred and that there was therefore no intent

 - Entrapment: You were goaded into committing the theft by an undercover police officer, or you were unaware that certain items were stolen.

 - Overvalued Property: You could get a felony reduced to a misdemeanor by proving that the amount stolen was artificially inflated and is actually below the amount that turns a theft crime into a felony.

 - Consent: In certain circumstances, it can be established that you had the owner's consent, or that you were under the reasonable belief that you had the owner's consent.